Spikesito/EvalPHP/README.md

-# EvalPHP
+# E-commerce Website

 #### This project is an e-commerce site offering pairs of shoes only in size 42.

-## Setup:
+## 🛠️ Setup required to run this code :

 ```
 apt install composer
 composer install
 ```

-For use our project you need to create a PHPMyAdmin database named "ecom" with no password, you can anyway changes credentials config in 'e-com-php/App/Model/Config.php'.
+To use our project you need to create a PHPMyAdmin database named "ecom" with no password, you can anyway changes credentials config in 'e-com-php/App/Model/Config.php'.
 Then you need to execute the 'ecom.sql' script in the PHPMyAdmin console of the database.